Lane Pryce: Background and personality

 Born in London on 10 May 1916, Lane was raised by middle-class traveling salesman Robert Pryce (W. Morgan Sheppard) in a strict and regimented home.
 Lane served in the British Army as a supply assistant in Rosyth and, although he never saw combat, was later thanked by a British veteran of World War II who said his resupply effort saved lives and reminded that "England expects every man to do his duty."
 After his military career, Lane attended accounting school and married a woman named Rebecca (Embeth Davidtz), with whom he had a son named Nigel.
 Some time later, he was hired by advertising agency Putnam Powell and Lowe, and was eventually promoted to an executive position responsible for mergers and takeovers.

 Lane is shown to enjoy the newfound freedom that came with living in America, free from the rigidity of the social class structures of England.
 We see glimpses of how much he enjoys his new life in the USA; while his wife longs to return to England, lamenting NYC is nothing like London, he says — with understated delight — “yes, I’ve been here 10 months and no one’s ever asked me where I went to school” (a question still asked in Britain to place one’s social class to this day).
-He also struggles with the expectations placed upon him by the leadership of PPL to be subservient (and eventually breaks free from them when he realises that, no matter how hard he works or how much he achieves for them, he will never be considered equal to his upper-class superiors and be viewed as dispensable.
+He also struggles with the expectations placed upon him by the leadership of PPL to be subservient and eventually breaks free from them when he realises that, no matter how hard he works or how much he achieves for them, he will never be considered equal to his upper-class superiors and will be viewed as dispensable.
 He sometimes appears stiff and reserved.
 He does enjoy a drink but not as much as Don, who is known to drink during work hours.
 He is not particularly keen on football but was seen in a bar with fellow expats cheering England's performance in the 1966 World Cup Final.
 He was able to make contacts to set up a potential account with Jaguar.